cardano-foundation/CIPs/CIP-0118/README-implicit.md

 The node CLI should support the construction of the new type of transaction body, as well as the construction and (local) validation of a zone.
-The additional commands for transaction construction include supporting the modification of the `requests`, `fulfills`, and `requiredTxs` fields.
-The transaction balancing must also be modified, since there are new fields that may now contain funds.
+The transaction balancing must also be modified in a way that lets the user explicitly (locally) specify the amounts they want to be missing or extra in a transaction.

 #### Zone Construction